Chubek/PoxHash/SPEC.md

     {ty, size} -> size and type

     /// Message Types
-    char -> ASCII-encoded characters, for example 'char' in C or 'rune' in Go bytearray -> A collection of i8 bytes, for example '[]bytes' in Go or 'bytearray' in Python
+    char/character -> A grapheme or glyph that will be encoded to various bytes in different encoding standards bytearray -> An array of signed or unsigned 8-bit integers that are usually characted encodings, but can be binary data as well wordarray -> An array of unsigned 16-bit integers

     /// Terminology
     message -> the byte array passed to the hasher